rsgalloway/siteconf/README.md

 - platform specific libs should be deployed to `lib/$OS`
 - Python version agnostic libs should be deployed to `python`
 - Python version specific libs should be deployed to `python2`, `python3`, `python3.11`, etc.

-## Contributing

-If you have suggestions, bug reports, or would like to contribute to the `sitecustomize` module, please feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/rsgalloway/sitecustomize).